Wok & Skillet

 After you've made the incisions, flip the shrimp over so it's belly side down.
 Use your fingertips to squeeze the shrimp on the sides while pressing down.

 Start from the tail and work your way up to the top.
-Be careful not to squeeze too hard (or it will split in two), but it should be firm enough where you'll hear a slight "snap".
+Be careful not to squeeze too hard (or it will split in two), but it should be firm enough that you'll hear a slight "snap".

 preparing shrimp for Shrimp Tempura